 To illustrate design techniques for high efficiency, we can look at the LLC converter, so named because the primary consists of a resonant circuit of a capacitor and two inductors, one of which is the transformer primary winding (Figure 3).

-The two switches Q1 and Q2, operate similarly to a ‘buck’ converter but are simply driven with constant, near-50 percent duty cycle, anti-phase signals with a controlled dead-time.
+The two switches Q1 and Q2, operate similarly to a ‘buck’ converter but are simply driven with a constant, near-50 percent duty cycle, anti-phase signals with a controlled dead-time.
 This creates a square-wave drive to the resonant tank formed by L1 and T1 primary, and simplistically, impedance is minimum, and the output voltage is maximum when the square wave is at the resonant frequency of the tank.
 Driven above or below resonance, the impedance rises, and output is less.
 Therefore, by varying frequency, the output voltage can be regulated.
 In practice, the operation is set to be above resonance under normal conditions so that the tank ‘looks’ inductive, and zero-volage switching naturally occurs for both Q1 and Q2.
 Zero current switching in the output diode also naturally occurs.
 Control is quite complex, with multiple resonances occurring, also affected by load value.

 Switch parasitics define effectiveness in high-efficiency topologies

-Efficient resonant operation of circuits like the LLC is affected by choice of semiconductors and their characteristics; output capacitance COSS and stored energy EOSS have to be discharged before switching, and the values are high and variable in Silicon MOSFETs, for example.
+Efficient resonant operation of circuits like the LLC is affected by the choice of semiconductors and their characteristics; output capacitance COSS and stored energy EOSS have to be discharged before switching, and the values are high and variable in Silicon MOSFETs, for example.
 The action of charging and discharging COSS also causes losses in itself.
-SiC MOSFETs typically have lower values, but in either case, in fabrication, MOSFETs have to trade-off on-resistance with EOSS, so a useful comparative figure of merit is RDS(ON).EOSS .
-Another useful FOM is RDS(ON).A, the product of on-resistance and die area, which again trade-off with each other – smaller die give better yield per wafer and cost-effectiveness, but with smaller channel areas giving higher on-resistance.
+SiC MOSFETs typically have lower values, but in either case, in fabrication, MOSFETs have to trade off on-resistance with EOSS, so a useful comparative figure of merit is RDS(ON).EOSS .
+Another useful FOM is RDS(ON).A, the product of on-resistance and die area, which again trade-off with each other – smaller die to give better yield per wafer and cost-effectiveness, but with smaller channel areas giving higher on-resistance.

 The reverse conduction characteristics are also important – SiC MOSFETs have a high forward voltage drop across their body diode, giving conduction losses during reverse conduction in ‘dead’ times.
 The drop is higher than with the older Si-MOSFET technology.
 SiC MOSFET reverse recovery energy is also present, although much better than typical Si-MOSFETs.
-GaN HEMT cells have very low reverse recovery as they simply conduct through their channel in reverse, but the voltage drop can be even higher than SiC MOSFETs if a negative off-state gate drive voltage is used, which adds to the effective total voltage drop.
+GaN HEMT cells have very low reverse recovery as they simply conduct through their channel in reverse.
+Still, the voltage drop can be even higher than SiC MOSFETs if a negative off-state gate drive voltage is used, adding to the effective total voltage drop.
 Although an enhancement-mode GaN HEMT cell is nominally off with zero gate voltage, this negative drive is often recommended to avoid spurious turn on with the low threshold voltage.
 Common inductance to the source connection and gate drive loop is a typical cause of transient voltages with high drain di/dt that can cause the effect.
 Again, to characterize the effect of the channel and reverse conduction losses across switch types, the FOM RDS(ON).
 Qrr is useful.

 Comparing the choice of switch technologies